-Zero point of electric potential can be chosen arbitrarily.
+Zero point of electric potential

-Often the ground, a conductor connected to Earth is zero.
+Often the ground, a conductor connected to Earth, is zero.

 Example 23 - 1

 A negative charge: Suppose a negative charge, such as an electron, is placed at point b in the figure.
 If the electron is free to move, will its electric potential energy increase or decrease?
 How will the electric potential change?